Piletilevi/printsrv3/README.md

 ### Special note

-Please make sure, that connected wires are connected in same order over all installations.
+Please make sure, that wires are connected in same order over all installations.
 Also make sure port mapping is identical everywhere.

 Even better